MicrosoftLearning/dp-420-cosmos-db-dev/instructions/07-process-changes-copy-data-python.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 Every operation authenticates with the identity from your `az login` session, which is the recommended approach for new accounts.

-> [!NOTE]
-> A new role assignment takes a few minutes to propagate.
+> &#128221; A new role assignment takes a few minutes to propagate.
 If a later step fails with a 403 error, wait a moment and try again.

-> [!IMPORTANT]
-> Container copy jobs in Task 4 run in the account's write region and are available in a subset of Azure regions.
+> &#10071; Container copy jobs in Task 4 run in the account's write region and are available in a subset of Azure regions.
 The setup script warns you if the region you chose doesn't support them.
 Check the [supported regions](/azure/cosmos-db/container-copy) if you need to pick a different one.

 ## Task 1: Set up the project and confirm the catalog